KevFan/spring-todo/README.md

 This would run the tests and generate a test code coverage report to `build/reports/jacoco/test/html/index.html`

 ### Improvements
-* Should use external database such MySql instead of H2
+* Should use external database such MySql instead of H2 file
+* Todo APIs can be expanded for showing history of Todo
+* Allow sharing of Todo between users

 ### Reference Documentation
 * [Spring Security for a REST API](https://www.baeldung.com/securing-a-restful-web-service-with-spring-security)